Name _____________________________________ Date _______________ Period _______

 As much as this is my class it is YOUR class.
 As such your participation especially in discussion is required.
 Believe me class is much better when you have positive on-topic comments to contribute.
 If it’s just me up here talking class will get really boring really fast.

-The Regents Exam consists of four parts:
+The Regents Exam consists of three parts:

 Your Regents Exam counts as your Final Exam for this class.